 Per New York State law, bicyclists must ride according to the flow of traffic.
 They are required to stay as close as possible to the ride hand side of the roadway.
 Should there be any obstacles, like garbage or debris, they may ride alongside one another.
 This also includes left hand turns.
 New York law prohibits bicyclists from lane splitting.

 This is when a rider rides in between two lanes of traffic.
-Also, in Manhattan, it is illegal to ride on sidewalks unless there is a sign that officially states otherwise.
+Also, in Manhattan, New York, it is illegal to ride on sidewalks unless there is a sign that officially states otherwise.
 Roadways, where bike lanes are present, require that all bicyclists follow the bike lane and ride in the bike lane.

 Interestingly, the laws in New York don’t define bicycles as vehicles.
 Thus, as a direct result, there are no laws that govern the legalities of bike riding while under the influence of alcohol or drugs.
 It’s up to the police officer’s discretion to determine whether or not to cite bicycle riders with riding while intoxicated.
 Should an accident occur while a rider is intoxicated, they may, in part, be held liable and reduce the compensation that they are awarded.